Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 He’d just sketch it, for now.
 He’d need good ink to get the colors right.
 Or maybe he’d come back later with the *cam*-ra Tilly had given him.
 They saw things like Humans did, though, so how would he show the violet?
 It was such a pretty color…

 ...There was a thought, though.
 Tilly.
-He’d learned over time to be careful and gentle with her, more and more as he grew into his full manhood, but now...well.
+He’d learned over time to be careful and gentle with her, more and more as he grew into his full manhood, but now... well.
 He’d had a big, strong cock by the People’s reckoning, and Tilly said he’d be *huge* for a Human.
 Like everything else, that had grown too.
 He’d need to be *extra* careful.
 Still…Ferd managed.
 Jooyun was the same way too and had no problems fucking *his* women, so maybe it wouldn’t be so bad!

 They could still have a lot of fun if she wanted.
 He hoped she would.
-But if she didn’t...he wouldn’t blame her.
-Humans were...well, *small.* Surprisingly tough, and endlessly able to move...but *little.* They didn’t have much weight to them, they were thin and *very* pretty, almost like stories about spirits and the Others. *Too* pretty.
+But if she didn’t... he wouldn’t blame her.
+Humans were... well, *small.* Surprisingly tough, and endlessly able to move... but *little.* They didn’t have much weight to them, they were thin and *very* pretty, almost like stories about spirits and the Others. *Too* pretty.
 Their men were tall and pretty to look at instead of hard-muscled and handsome.
 And built to match too, every part of them.

 Mostly.
 Some of them (like Jooyun!) could shame the Ten’Gewek with the many different strengths of their bodies, and that was the hardest part about them.
 They were small and weak except when they weren’t, mysterious except when they were plain-spoken.
 They had no staying power at all, except when they were moving just a *little* fast or working *a little* hard, then they could go on and on and *on* seemingly forever, never stopping for anything.
 Wise and too sky-smart to believe, except when they couldn’t knap a knife or remember not to fall out of a tree.
-Humans were good, wonderful people...but *alien.*
+Humans were good, wonderful people... but *alien.*

 He loved them for it.
-The Gao too, for the same reasons, but, well...he didn’t want to fuck the Gao, and they didn’t want to fuck him.
+The Gao too, for the same reasons, but, well... he didn’t want to fuck the Gao, and they didn’t want to fuck him.
 They *were* handsome in an animal sort of way, true enough…

 Maybe they were just a bit *too* alien.
 Still good friends, though.

 A loud bleat off in the distance drew his thoughts away, and was followed by another almost immediately.
-A crash, a crack, another bleat that suddenly choked off into nothing...Yan worked fast.
+A crash, a crack, another bleat that suddenly choked off into nothing...
+Yan worked fast.
 Fast enough that Vemik had only barely finished his rough sketch, and didn’t get all of the *important* details down before Yan re-appeared with two neyma, one over each shoulder.
 He jumped back up into the tree and walked up the last bit of trunk - Vemik could do that now too - and settled himself on the thickest branch.

 "Good kills," Vemik commented, appreciatively.
 The neyma were males of fighting age, their heads a bristle of spikes.
 Even an experienced hunter could get a nasty wound if he wasn’t careful.
 At this time of the year, two neyma males were almost as good as a yearling Werne.